cogneon/lernos/index-en.md

 * [lernOS Podcasting](https://cogneon.github.io/lernos-podcasting/de/) (only German) - Wissen teilen mit Podcasts ([PDF](https://raw.githubusercontent.com/cogneon/lernos-podcasting/master/de/lernOS-Podcasting-Guide-de.pdf))
 * [lernOS Prozessmodellierung](https://github.com/cogneon/lernos-cmgmt) (only German) - If you can’t describe what you are doing as a process,you don’t know what you’re doing ([PDF](https://github.com/cogneon/lernos-prozessmodellierung/releases/download/1.0/lernOS-Prozessmodellierung-de.pdf))
 * [lernOS Sketchnoting](https://cogneon.github.io/lernos-sketchnoting/en/) ([PDF](https://raw.githubusercontent.com/cogneon/lernos-sketchnoting/master/en/lernOS-Sketchnoting-Guide-en.pdf))

+If you start as a single person, we recommend that you start together in a **Circle** (4-5 persons) or at least in a **learning tandem** (2 persons).
+You can easily find like-minded people in the [lernOS Community CONNECT](https://community.cogneon.de), where you can also find the [lernOS Circlefinder](https://community.cogneon.de/c/lernos/lernos-circlefinder/).

 On CONNECT there is an [overview of contact persons](https://community.cogneon.de/t/lernos-ansprechpartner/1845) and other guides/learning paths that are currently being worked on.